pulumi/pulumi-docker/provider/pkg/docs-gen/image-description.md

 `Image` builds a Docker image and pushes it Docker and OCI compatible registries.
 This resource enables running Docker builds as part of a Pulumi deployment.

+Note: We recommend you migrate your images to the more modern [Docker Build](https://www.pulumi.com/registry/packages/docker-build/) provider to get the best possible support, features, and performance.

 Note: This resource does not delete tags, locally or remotely, when destroyed.

 ## Image name